Rookout/docs/docs/rules-operations.md

 These operations send data to a target destination.

-### Rookout Service Targets
+### Service Targets

-These operations send data to the Rookout Service.
+These operations send data to a target service.

 #### send_rookout